 Thus, from the wealth of ideas, those that promise success are gradually filtered out.
 Different methods are used for each phase, which, in contrast to individual measures, are coordinated with each other.

 In principle, innovation processes in companies are all about creating a clear framework that defines how ideas are introduced into the company, how they are pursued and how they are put on the market.
 A structured process, which also incorporates the innovation culture and innovation structure, opens up opportunities to break down barriers to innovation and at the same time creates efficient innovation management.
 This does not in any way mean that the foundations of the company need to be shaken.
-Rather, it is important to analyse the current state of the existing innovation process, identify the necessary changes and make targeted changes where they are needed.
+Rather, it is important to analyze the current state of the existing innovation process, identify the necessary changes and make targeted changes where they are needed.